virmundi/NewDataForManagers/terms.md

 Another point of failover is how the clients are updated.
 Many of the HA solutions have a client that knows about each node or at least a majority of the nodes in the cluster.
 If a node goes down, the client black lists the node.
 When the node returns to good health, the client corrects its list.

+## When the Shard Hits the Fan, We Might Replicate That
+Two terms that everyone must know is _shard_ or _sharding_ and _replication_.
+Often they are treated as if equivalent.
+They are not.
+They are orthogonal to each other.
+Sometimes you need one or both.

+Sharding is when you split a large dataset across multiple nodes.
+Each data entry has a _shard key_.
+Often this is the Primary Key (PKs) to borrow from the RDBMS terms.
+The shard key identifies which of the nodes owns the data.
+As with PKs, _shard keys_ provide the fastest lookup mechanism for a particular document.
+Like PKs from their relational brothers, the key may be generated automatically or derived from the data itself.

+A natural example of sharding is signing into some large event like school registration day or a conference.
+The reception tables are split into groups like last names A-F, G-O, P-Z. We've got three shards.
+Ideally this grouping handles about the same number of people per group to get the best throughput into the event.

+Replication is the process of copying data to more than one place.
+Its the same data.
+Each copy is called a _replica_.
+Normally you want to have replicas in different nodes.
+While there is added cost in nodes and their respective storage, there are at least two benefits.
+The first is you've got a backup of the data.
+At fail over, one of the replicas can set in for the failed node without much interruption.
+The other benefit is throughput on reads.
+If the client and data store support it, the client can read from a replica either directly or via a proxy off of a main node.
+If a particular replica is busy serving a prior request, another server can happily respond to a new request.
+If your application is read heavy, replication like this might provide a good performance boost.

+How the system replicates is a function of the data store.
+Some stores have all writes go to a single master.
+The master might concurrently write to replicas.
+It might write to itself and then to the replicas.
+It might concurrently write to itself and the replicas.
+The exact whys and wherefores impact data consistency.
+We'll cover consistency later in the chapter.
+Just keep an eye out the particulars when evaluating your needs and what the specific data stores provide.

 ## Election - I’m the President!
 No!
 I AM!
 If  something happens to the President of the United States, there is a law that defines who gets the job next.
 Presently (2014) there are 16 possible slots with 2 slots unfilled.
 As per the law, vacant spots are skipped.
 This law is rather algorithmic.
 Each case is defined with a codified response.
 How much more important is your data?

-In the case of a master-slave system (even master-master where a master has slaves), a new master must be elected in the case of, say, a master dying from cracking corn.
+In the case of a master-slave system (even master-master where a master has slaves), a new master must be elected in the case of, say, a master dying from a blue tail fly.
 Each distributed system has its own means for doing this.
 Their documentation will describe the specific algorithm for election.
 Once a new master is elected, the clients to the system should redirect to the new master for all of the writes, if not all of the reads.

 ## Dropping ACID to Free[^note_on_management_nodes]-BASE
 There are two terms here.
 The first is ACID.
 The second is BASE.